gitayam/poi-template/POI Training_Name/1-Lessons/1-Lesson Plan Templates/Lesson Plan Template.md

 <!-- TBLFM: @>$4=(@>$3/50) -->

 ---

+%%!SLIDE: should be used when a slide should be presented or to make other notes of slides%%
 # SECTION 2: LESSON INTRODUCTION
 ## **Concrete Experience / Motivator:**
 NOTE:Tell an interesting anecdote based on your experience, or